cloned2k16/FlatEarth/README.md

 ## Mathematical DEMONSTRATION that Earth is FLAT
 ( well actually, is not , but .. so.... fucking **BIGGER** ! )

-( BTW, for those Little Blue Ball Believers,
+( BTW, for those 'Little Blue Ball' Believers,
   that's your very chance to stop Flat Earth ..
   just prove your belief are right ..
   easy isn't ¿? )